G3 (tour)

 G3 is a concert tour organized by guitarist Joe Satriani featuring him alongside two other guitarists.
 Since its inception in 1995, G3 has toured most years and has featured many guitarists, including Steve Vai (Satriani's former student), Eric Johnson, Kenny Wayne Shepherd, Yngwie Malmsteen, John Petrucci, Robert Fripp, Paul Gilbert, Steve Morse, Steve Lukather, Uli Jon Roth, Michael Schenker, Adrian Legg, Phil Collen and many other special guests, including Tony MacAlpine, Johnny Hiland, Keith More, Chris Duarte, Andy Timmons, Neal Schon, Gary Hoey, Brian May, Billy Gibbons, Johnny A, George Lynch, Patrick Rondat, Guthrie Govan, Alejandro Silva, and Eric Sardinas.

 1996

 The first tour took place in 1996.
 The North American G3 tour featured Joe Satriani, Steve Vai, and Eric Johnson.
 Performances were held from October 11, 1996 to November 8, 1996.
 Kenny Wayne Shepherd and Adrian Legg were the opening acts.

 There were special guests on this tour, who included Neal Schon in San Francisco, Gary Hoey in San Diego, Chris Duarte in Austin and San Antonio, George Lynch in Phoenix, and Andy Timmons in Dallas.
 Al and Janie Hendrix (Jimi Hendrix's father and stepsister) came backstage on the last date of the G3 Tour in Hendrix's home town of Seattle, WA.

 1997

 Toured North America and Europe.
-Michel Cusson played the first two shows in Quebec City and Montreal before Kenny Wayne Shepherd came aboard.
+Michael Cusson played the first two shows in Quebec City and Montreal before Kenny Wayne Shepherd joined the tour.